pbs-assess/gfsynopsis/README.md

 ### Technical Report (data up to 2023):

-In review.
+As of July 29, 2024: In final approval stage.
 Will be out soon.

 ### Technical Report (data up to 2022):

-In press.
+As of July 29, 2024: In press.
 Will be out soon.

 ### Science Response (data up to 2021):